wbamberg/idl-reference/docs/nsIMultiplexInputStream.md

 Remove stream at specified index.
 If this stream is the one currently
 being read the readcursor is moved to the beginning of the next
 stream
-@param index   remove stream at this index, must be < count

 #### Parameters ####